JoachimCoenen/Datapack-Editor/README.md

 [Current Version][DownloadLatest_LINK] <--
 [Other Versions][Releases_LINK]

+* Windows
-Download the zip file, extract it to an empty folder and run the `start.cmd` file.
+  * Download the zip file, extract it to an empty folder and run the `start.cmd` file.
+* Linux
+  * Download the zip file, extract it to an empty folder and run the `Datakack Editor` file.

 If you have any questions, problems or suggestions, feel free to create an [Issue][NewIssue_LINK].